b-kolar/JRC_seeker-archived-v1-/README.md

 path_to_scripts : path to JRC_seeker scripts folder

 temp_folder : some computations might be too large for default temp folders.
 Put the default temp folder path here to add a new path (absolute path)

+path_to_jrc_seeker : absolute path to JRC_seeker (e.g. /home/opt/jrc_seeker).
+This is the folder where the Snakefile is located.
 ```

 FILES: